 - Projects: An Overview – Recommended starting point.
 Provides a brief, easy-to-read summary of Projects in PensionPro, omitting any technical instructions.

-- Launching Projects – Covers various general Project concepts, including what aspects of the Project can and cannot be changed once the Project is launched.
+- Launching & Managing Projects – Covers various general Project concepts, including what aspects of the Project can and cannot be changed once the Project is launched.

 - Tasks and Workflow – Discusses Tasks, Task Items, and Task Groupings in detail and explains how they are used in the Project Workflow.